WALKERS’ WORLD

 • If I don't feel like walking can I ride with the luggage?

-Sorry - no. Luggage is transported from inn to inn by taxi or mini-van.
-Usually the taxi is filled with luggage and may make multiple stops.
+Sorry - no. Luggage is transported from inn to inn by taxi or mini-van that is filled with luggage and may make multiple stops.
 They may not be licensed to carry passengers.
-If you don't feel like walking one day your hotel can arrange a taxi for you (at your expense).
+If you don't feel like walking one day, your hotel can arrange a taxi for you (at your expense).

 • What if I have to quit due to illness or injury after only part of the walk is completed?